wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 > [!div class="mx-imgBorder"]
 > [![add user name dynamic content from trigger](../media/user-name-ss.png)](../media/user-name-ss.png#lightbox)

-By hovering over *User name* with the mouse pointer you can see
+By hovering over User name with the mouse pointer, you can see

 `triggerOutputs()['headers']['x-ms-user-name-encoded']`

 Flow created the expression using the triggerOutputs for you.
 It is the pulling from the Headers property the x-ms-user-name-encoded property.
 Most of the time in flow you will reference these properties via dynamic content.
 But it is possible to write your own expressions to recreate this if necessary.
 Each trigger and action will have different formats for how you retrieve their data.

 Explore these functions by adding different triggers, actions, data sources, and apply-to-each loops in your flow.
 Then, use their properties as dynamic data to see more examples.
-The good news is writing these types of expressions is not very common.
+The good news is writing these types of expressions is not common.

 ## Workflow functions